Pandaqi/Pandaqi-Studio/pandaqi-studio/content/the-outnumbered-series/count-to/nine-lives/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Nine Lives"
-headerTitle: "Don't be the first cat to run out of lives!"
 blurb: "As we all know, cats start with nine lives.
 And as we all know, playing the wrong cards makes you lose a life ... unless you're willing to bet on it."
-blurbShort: "A simple and fast card game about losing your nine lives less quickly than all the other players."
+# blurb: "A simple and fast card game about losing your nine lives less quickly than all the other players."
 blurbProject: "You're a cat with 9 lives.
 But blowing up a round with the wrong number makes you lose a life, and you really don't want to be the first to die.
 (Has several expansions and spin-offs.)"
 weightProject: 90

 downloadLink: "https://drive.google.com/drive/folders/1WkqwCiMo_ggHSkjPDfKS1fSDENgWjzoh"

-color: "white"

 date: 2024-08-25

 difficulty: "kids-can-play"
 genres: ["family"]
-categories: ["boardgame", "card-game", "standard"]
+categories: ["board-game", "card-game", "standard"]
 tags: ["textless", "player-powers", "numbers", "hand-management", "ladder-climbing", "catch-the-leader", "move-through-all", "turn-based"]
 themes: ["nature"]